NucleoidMC/nucleoid-docs/docs/build-rush/maps.md

 The `#build_rush:generic` tag includes most of the available builds.

 !!! note
     The builds field can contain any builds, even if they are not compatible with the map.
-Only compatible builds from the entry list will get used.
+Only compatible builds from the entry list will be used.

 ## Notes on contributions